ikleopa/Capstone-Project-2022---Team-2/README.md

 # Capstone-Project-2022---Team-2
-The code for the experiments are included in the following file2:
+The code for the experiments are included in the following files:

 •	Experiment 2 - Using Clustering.py